 Dental bridges are used for the replacement of one or more missing teeth.
 When a tooth is missing, the teeth on either side can rotate or move into empty spaces, which result in a misaligned bite.
 Also, the imbalance caused by missing teeth can lead to gum problems among other dental problems.
+The oral cavity works like a gear system, in which when one or more teeth are missing, everything begins to change not only aesthetically, but also functionally.

 A traditional bridge is made by creating crowns for the teeth adjacent to the space where the dental pieces and pontics are needed to replace the missing teeth, in this way the bridge will be made up of the crowns placed on the abutment teeth and the pontics attached to the crowns, completely covering the empty area.